Prominent interference peaks in the dephasing Anderson model: Dephasing Anderson model

-The Anderson model \cite{PhysRev.109.1492,kramer1993localization} for a single particle on a one-dimensional lattice with $N$ sites is defined in terms of the Hamiltonian
+The Anderson model~\cite{PhysRev.109.1492,kramer1993localization} for a single particle on a one-dimensional lattice with $N$ sites is defined in terms of the Hamiltonian

 where $\ket{x}$ denotes the occupation of site $x$.
-This Hamiltonian includes tunneling of a quantum mechanical particle on a lattice from sites $x$ to neighboring sites $x\pm 1$ with amplitude $\mathcal{T}$, and onsite energies $\epsilon_x$.
-In contrast to translationally invariant systems, with delocalized eigenstates (Bloch waves), any small amount of disorder, {\it e.g.} in the onsite energies $\epsilon_x$, causes a transition to exponentially localized eigenstates, resulting from destructive interference~\cite{PhysRev.109.1492,kramer1993localization}.
+This Hamiltonian includes tunneling from sites $x$ to neighboring sites $x\pm 1$ with amplitude $\mathcal{T}$, and onsite energies $\epsilon_x$.
+In contrast to translationally invariant systems, with delocalized eigenstates (Bloch waves), any small amount of disorder, {\it e.g.} in the onsite energies $\epsilon_x$, causes a transition to exponentially localized eigenstates~\cite{PhysRev.109.1492,kramer1993localization}.

 Decoherence can be described in terms of a master equation with a Lindbladian $\mathcal{L}$.
 We will consider Lindbladians satisfying